aurascoper/Biofilms/README.md

 The subcellular location data is provided in subcellular_locations.tsv and subcellular_location_data.tsv.
 These datasets contain key biological processes mapped to their respective subcellular locations and can be used to map metabolic functions under radiation stress.

 License
 This repository is licensed under the Creative Commons.
-See the LICENSE file for more information.
+See the LICENSE.txt file for more information.

 If there are questions or collaborator interest, please email hkinder@stlteach.org